googleapis/sdk-platform-java/DEVELOPMENT.md

    bazel build //google/cloud/speech/v2:google-cloud-speech-v2-java
    ```

-   Note: If you are running into bazel build issues, you can try to remove gapic-generator-java cached in your local m2
+   Note: If you are running into bazel build issues, you can try removing gapic-generator-java cached in your local Maven repository.
    Try running this command:
    ```
    rm -rf ~/.m2/repository/com/google/api/